 The Requestor further acknowledges a separate, emergency representation of La Tuna's remaining, undefended New Mexican inmates.
 A separate or joined civil suit on these inmates' behalves also seems imminent.
 To the extent the Requestor would seek separate attorneys' fees if he accepts and then successfully prosecutes those prospective prisoner rights actions, BOP/DOJ can weigh the enumerated and other public needs against these attenuated, unrealized, and potentially fictional commercial interests.
+Because of privilege issues, specific inmate identities, written testimony, and other proofs further supporting the evidence here presented are instantly withheld.

-Conversely, these regularly kept Federal records will allow open public inspection of otherwise secreted BOP activities and operations within FCI La Tuna, and will allow over 1,300 inmates and guards directly affected by La Tuna's operations to understand their actual health and safety status.
-BOP activities at FCI La Tuna are credibly alleged to involve BOP medical negligence, and perhaps even felonious malfeasance by Staff members.
+Conversely, these regularly kept Federal records will allow open public inspection of otherwise secreted BOP activities and operations within FCI La Tuna, and will allow over one thousand inmates and guards directly affected by La Tuna's operations to understand their actual health and safety status.
+BOP activities at FCI La Tuna are credibly alleged to involve BOP medical negligence, and perhaps even felonious malfeasance - including physical abuse and retaliation against family - by La Tuna Staff members.

-The private attorney general seeking these records does so without compensation or any promise of reward, as a legally-trained citizen who has refused other, income-producing professional activities and diverted needed commercial resources to pursue FOIA Request No. 2006-02289.
+The private attorney general seeking these records does so without compensation or any promise of reward, as a legally-trained citizen who has refused other, income-producing professional activities and diverted needed commercial resources to pursue this FOIA Request.
 See Crooker v.
 U. S. Dep't of the Treasury, 634 F.2d 48, 49 (2d Cir.
 1980) ("we do not believe that Congress intended to permit an award of attorney's fees to pro se litigants like Crooker who have made no showing that prosecuting their lawsuits caused them to divert any of their time from income-producing activity.").
 He has done so because, after a due diligence investigation, he affirms credible evidence of civil rights abuses by DOJ employees.
 These requested records will, in part, confirm or refute preliminary evidence.